-How can artists sell art and paintings online?
-How will they market themselves?
-Making a living as a career artist means understanding how to build an audience, how to price art products, and the unique requirements for shipping art.
+Making a living as a career artist is more than creating beautiful art.
+It involves understanding how to build an audience, how to price art products, and the unique requirements for shipping art.
 It means thinking like an entrepreneur.

-Before ecommerce platforms, artists relied on third party gallerists, agents, and retailers to distribute work.
-The creator tools and sales channels of today were nonexistent.
-Now, independent artists can own their distribution streams, creating and selling their art online—and on their own terms.
+Before ecommerce platforms, artists relied on third-party gallerists, agents, and retailers to distribute work.
+Today’s creator tools allow independent artists to own their distribution streams, creating and selling their art online—and on their own terms.

-For gallerists and curators, the shift in how we buy and sell in the past two decades has allowed these businesses to represent more artists and expand into selling affordable art prints online to reach larger audiences worldwide.
+This shift has allowed gallerists and curators to represent more artists and expand into selling affordable art prints online to reach wider markets.

 How to sell art online